CurtisNewbie/distributed-task-module/README.md

 ### Plugins

-- `dtask-go` is a simple golang service that acts as a centralized manager for tasks and task histories.
+- `dtask-go` is a simple golang service that acts as a centralized manager for managing tasks and task histories.
 It's completely optional.
+It's under repository (https://github.com/CurtisNewbie/dtask-go)
+.
 ### Requirement

 - MySQL